jmichaelb/BrownHighPLab/DataAcquisition/Python/DAC/README.md

 `readMeter.py` is designed to poll readings from an Omega DP41-B-EI, but may work with other Omega models as well.
 It is designed to work with Python 2, and has not been tested with Python 3.

 Log files will be created in an experiment-specific directory.
-Each calendar day (per UTC time) will have a different file in the directory.
 Output are tab-delimited text files with 2 columns:
 * date and time in UTC with format `yyyy-MM-dd hh:mm:ss z` (this is the Matlab format string)
-* uncorrected temperature
+* uncorrected meter reading

 ## Setup
 1. Install Python and [the pycurl library](http://pycurl.io/).